-While a divorce lawyer specialises in divorce matters, a family lawyer deals with adoptions, family violence, maintenance, probate and Youth Court matters, in addition to divorce (collectively known as family law).
+While divorce lawyers specialise in divorce matters, family lawyers in Singapore deal with adoptions, family violence, maintenance, probate and Youth Court matters, in addition to divorce (collectively known as family law).

 Nevertheless, a divorce lawyer can also be known as a family lawyer, should he deal with the varied scope of family law (mentioned above).

 The role of a family lawyer in dealing with certain aspects of family law, and how he/she can assist you, will be explained briefly in this article.

 What Can a Family Lawyer Assist Me With?